hat20/Monte-Carlo-Simulation/README.md

 Added RandomNumbers.java so that one can choose between generating random numbers or inputting it.

-<b>What more could be done</b>

-One could use a file to input/store data.

 For running this program just follow what the program asks you to do.

 <b> Steps for running this code: </b>